pokt-network/docs/learn/protocol-parameters.md

 The amount of POKT, denominated in [StakeDenom](protocol-parameters.md#stakedenom), that is minted as block rewards per relay.

-{% hint style="danger" %}
-This value will change over time.
-Please see the section on [POKT Inflation](../../v0/economics/monetary-policy.md#poktinflation) for more information.
+Note that this value will change over time.
+Please see the section on [POKT inflation](economics/monetary-policy.md#poktinflation) for more information.
-{% endhint %}

 ### SignedBlocksWindow